dyno-might/dyno-might.github.io/_posts/2022-08-15-weird-ideas.md

 Now, it's fine to oppose an idea because of reasons X, Y, and Z. And it's good (admirable!) to abandon reasons when they are shown to be false.
 But still, this pattern is a warning sign.

 Most obviously, in disagreements it's always best to start with your [central point](http://www.paulgraham.com/disagree.html).
-If I say I disagree with you because of X, then showing that X is false should change my mind---otherwise, I haven't been fully candid about my reasons.
+If I say I disagree with you because of X, then showing that X is false should change my mind---otherwise, I wasn't fully candid about my reasons.

 But this pattern has particular relevance for weird ideas.
 What's happening in each person's brain during the conversation?

-A, of course, feels frustrated because it seems like there *is* no evidence that would convince B, so feels like B is arguing in bad faith.
+A, of course, feels frustrated because it seems like there *is* no evidence that would convince B, so it feels like B is arguing in bad faith.

 But B's perspective is different.
 They *decided* that the idea is too weird to be considered (which is reasonable!).
 Then, they applied basic logic: If you *know* that aspartame is harmful, and you're shown that it isn't carcinogenic, then it is *correct* to infer that there must be some other mechanism of harm.

 I think it's human nature to play the role of B in this conversation.
 When we dismiss weird ideas, it often "feels" like we have reasons.

 What's the solution?
 I think B needs to be more self-reflective and more straightforward.
 It's OK to just decide you aren't going to consider an idea and you aren't going to be convinced by any evidence to the contrary.
 We all frequently do this.
-But when doing it, it's better to *explicitly*.
+But when doing it, it's better to do it *explicitly*.
 A fear of looking closed-minded can cause you to throw up a series of Potemkin arguments that only present an illusion of engaging on the merits.

 ## 6. Consider a fraction of weird ideas